-Qumulo offers insight into the capacity and performance utilization of data in a Qumulo File System.
-This enables customers to see, within a 15-second time period, which portions of the file system have grown (or shrunk), which applications are consuming performance resources, and which parts of the file system are most active.
+Qumulo offers insight into the capacity and performance utilization of data in a Qumulo file data platform.
+This enables customers to see, almost instantly, which portions of the file data platform have grown (or shrunk), which applications are consuming performance resources, and which parts of the file data platform are most active.
 This enables customers to troubleshoot applications, manage capacity consumption, and plan using real data.
-These insights are powered by two technologies: capacity metadata aggregation and file system sampling.
+These insights are powered by two technologies: capacity metadata aggregation and file data platform sampling.